Stomach cancer

 You may also have an increased risk of stomach cancer if you are blood group A. Or if you have a condition called pernicious anaemia (your body doesn’t absorb enough vitamin B12).
 A small number of stomach cancers are related to the genes people have inherited.

-Having any of these risk factors doesn’t mean you’ll definitely get stomach cancer – but they increase your chance of developing it.
-And you can still develop stomach cancer without having any of these risk factors.
+If you have any of these risk factors, it doesn’t mean you’ll definitely get stomach cancer – but they increase your chance of developing it.
+And you can still develop stomach cancer without having any of these.

 Symptoms of stomach cancer

 Stomach cancer symptoms can be quite vague in the early stages.
-For many people, indigestion is one of the first symptoms.
-But the symptoms which most often lead people to the doctor are:
+For many people, indigestion is one of the first stomach cancer signs.

 Diagnosis of stomach cancer